 Cost of Attendance Adjustments Policy

-KUMC has a NO cash policy for cost of attendance adjustments.
+KU Medical Center has a no cash policy for cost of attendance adjustments.
 We must be able to substantiate your expenses.
 This is a reimbursement process.
-Purchases should be made using a form of payment that is in your name (ie. credit or debit card).
+Purchases should be made using a form of payment that is in your name, such as a credit or debit card.

-In order to request a cost of attendance adjustment, please complete the appropriate 2020-21 Cost of Attendance Appeal Form.
+To request a cost of attendance adjustment, please complete the appropriate Cost of Attendance Appeal form.
 Only expenses incurred during this academic year will be considered.

 Cost of Attendance Adjustment Categories

-If the student or the student's family pays for dependent care by a provider, KUMC will increase the cost of attendance for the cost of the dependent care, not to exceed reasonable costs for dependent care in the community.
-The Dependent Care Cost of Attendance Appeal Form will need to be submitted to the Office of Student Financial Aid.
+If the student or the student's family pays for dependent care by a provider, KU Medical Center will increase the cost of attendance for the cost of the dependent care, not to exceed reasonable costs for dependent care in the community.
+The Dependent Care Cost of Attendance Appeal form (PDF) will need to be submitted to the Office of Student Financial Aid.

-Students that pay for care for other adult or disabled family members (i.e. elderly parent) should contact the Office of Student Financial Aid for more information.
+Students that pay for care for other adult or disabled family members (e.g., elderly parent) should contact the Office of Student Financial Aid for more information.

 A cost of attendance adjustment can be made for medically necessary procedures and medically necessary prescriptions for the amount which exceeds the cost of attendance allowances.
-Students must provide written permission to verify health insurance coverage (this is part of the General Cost of Attendance Adjustment Form).
-Receipts must be submitted prior to any disbursement of subsequent financial aid.
+Students must complete a Medical Expenses Cost of Attendance Form (PDF) and submit receipts prior to any disbursement of subsequent financial aid.

 If a student purchases dental insurance, they must provide proof of their dental health insurance with effective dates covering the enrollment period.
 If the student does not have dental insurance, a cost of attendance adjustment will be made for the amount that exceeds the cost of attendance allowances for medical/dental expenses.

 Students may receive a cost of attendance adjustment for tuition charges in excess of what is allowed in the cost of attendance.
-On the General Cost of Attendance Appeal form, this information should be included in the section called "other."
+On the General Cost of Attendance Appeal form (PDF), this information should be included in the section called "other."

 While a student's financial aid cost of attendance includes an allowance for maintenance of a vehicle, an adjustment can be made for car repairs that exceed the amount included in the cost of attendance.
 Please note that financial aid cost of attendances cannot be increased for the purchase of a vehicle.
 Expenses above the amount in the cost of attendance are covered on one primary vehicle per year.
 Once a student has submitted receipts for a vehicle, that vehicle becomes "primary" in terms of consideration for cost of attendance appeals.

-Since the cost of attendance includes an allowance for comprehensive and collision car insurance, a 2020-21 cost of attendance adjustment for an accident will cover a reasonable deductible of $500.
-If the student has not purchased comprehensive and collision car insurance, the Office of Student Financial Aid will not increase the cost of attendance to cover any expenses which would have been covered by insurance.
+Since the cost of attendance includes an allowance for comprehensive and collision car insurance, a 2021-2022 cost of attendance adjustment for an accident will cover a reasonable deductible of $500.
+If the student has not purchased comprehensive and collision car insurance, the Office of Student Financial Aid will not increase the cost of attendance to cover any expenses that would have been covered by insurance.

-Students having other extenuating circumstances should complete the appropriate section of the General Cost of Attendance Appeal form and make an appointment to meet with a staff member in the Office of Student Financial Aid.
+Students having other extenuating circumstances should complete the appropriate section of the General Cost of Attendance Appeal Form (PDF) and make an appointment to meet with a staff member in the Office of Student Financial Aid.